Setting Up LAMP on Compute Engine

 httpsprotocol specifier, because HTTPS is not configured.

-Create a test file in the default web server root at
+To create a test file in the default web server root at

-You can follow the instructions in the PHP documentation.
+/var/www/html/, follow the instructions in the PHP documentation.
 Example number 2 is the simplest example.

 You can write the code to the file from the command line by using a statement like the following: